 Heat the oven to 170C/325F/gas mark 3.
 Grease a 23cm x 5cm round, spring-form cake tin, line the base and sides with baking parchment, and butter the parchment.

 Peel, quarter and core the quinces.
 Cut each quarter into 1cm slices.
 Put the quince into a large saucepan with 600ml water, the sugar, honey, ginger and lemon juice.
 Bring to a boil and simmer, stirring occasionally, until the quince is very tender and has turned a deep, rosy amber colour – about an hour and a half.
+(NB - in my experience, it's often much quicker - even as little as 10 mns!
+I recommend not cutting the quince too small or you may end up with mush - usable, but not quite as nice as chunks.
+The quince may not always turn red either but that's nothing to worry about.)
 Drain, reserving the liquor.
 Leave the quince to cool, and in a small pan reduce the liquor until thick and syrupy.

 Sift the flour, ground ginger, baking powder and salt into a bowl.
 In a separate bowl, beat together the butter and sugar until pale and fluffy.
 Add the eggs and yolk one at a time, beating well after each addition.
 Mix in a few tablespoons of the flour, the creme fraiche and vanilla, fold in the rest of the flour, then the poached quince and chopped ginger.
 Spoon into the prepared tin and smooth the top with a spatula.
 Bake for about an hour and a quarter (check after an hour – if the cake is browning too quickly, cover with foil), until a toothpick inserted into the middle comes out clean.